clearlinux/clear-linux-documentation/source/openstack_dashboard.rst

-OpenStack* dashboard
+OpenStack* Dashboard
 ############################################################

-The OpenStack dashboard, also known as Horizon, is a web-based interface for cloud administrators to manage various OpenStack resources and services.
+The OpenStack Dashboard, also known as Horizon, is a web-based interface for cloud administrators to manage various OpenStack resources and services.
 This dashboard enables interaction with the OpenStack Compute cloud controller via OpenStack APIs.